Larry Rachleff (ICWF 2021: Brahms Symphonies)

 At the invitation of United States Department of State, Loeb toured Argentina and Uruguay as an Artistic Ambassador, performing recitals of the music of Scott Joplin and giving master classes and workshops with youth orchestras and young musicians.
 He has recorded for Naxos (both as soloist and collaborative pianist), CBC and the DSCLabel.
 He holds a Graduate Performance Diploma from the Peabody Conservatory in Conducting, as a student of Gustav Meier, a Master in Music from the Curtis Institute and a Doctor in Musical Arts from the Juilliard School in Accompanying and a Bachelor of Arts from Harvard University.

-Most recently, Benjamin Loeb served as the Executive Director of the Quad City (Iowa) Symphony Orchestra from 2013 through 2017.
+Currently, Benjamin Loeb serves as the Executive Director of Congregation Beth Israel in Scottsdale, Arizona.
+He has served as the Executive Director of the Quad City (Iowa) Symphony Orchestra from 2013 through 2017.
 He has also served as Executive Director of the Greater Bridgeport Symphony and as Music Director of the 2011 New Hampshire Music Festival.
 As Associate Conductor of the El Paso Symphony Orchestra, Loeb founded and served as both Executive and Music Director of the El Paso Symphony Youth Orchestras – El Paso’s only national-level, NEA-recognized, multiple-orchestra system serving the best young musicians in the El Paso, southern New Mexico and Juarez region.
 He is also the Founder and Artistic Director of the International Conducting Workshop and Festival, now in its thirteenth year, hosted by orchestras around the world, most recently the Bohuslav Martinu Philharmonic in Zlin, Czech Republic.

-He lives in Davenport, Iowa with his wife, Quyen, his 13-year-old daughter, Anna Sofia Uni, his 10-year-old, Lulu Ladybug, and 8-year-old son Ryan “Taco”.
+He lives in Scottsdale, Arizona with his wife, Quyen, his 14-year-old daughter, Anna Sofia Uni, his 11-year-old, Lulu Ladybug, and 9-year-old son Ryan “Taco”.
 He continues occasionally to concertize worldwide as pianist, conductor, educator and arts advocate.
 Loeb’s far-ranging interests do not limit him to music; he has directed plays, cooked gourmet meals for 65, tutored over 500 people in test preparation for the Princeton Review, and played and enjoyed almost every sport.
-He is also an active member of the Davenport Rotary Club.
 Moreover (or most important), he is a lifetime Dallas Cowboys fan.